kelyan12/CardGame/README.md

-Hello, this is a school project created by 2 student Kelyan (me) and Luan
+Hello, this is a school project created by 2 students Kelyan (me) and Luan